richardwaynefedorajr/DesignPatternsCpp/README.md

 # Visitor.h/cpp
 # Implementation of the visitor design pattern, in which a visitor lure class "visits" a fish class and either catches or does not catch them depending on the derived class of each

+# Memento.h/cc
+# Implementation of the memento design pattern, in which a Memento class encapsulates a "snapshot" of on object's state and provides access to previous states

 # Run through and update comments after finishing all design patterns to review implementation specifics

 # Update with Rule of 5 and test it